gdytch/CL/readme.md

  ```
  php artisan db:seed
  ```
- this will create admin, students, sections, etc..
-For admin = username: admin password:12345
+ this will create an admin, students, sections, etc..
+ For admin = username:admin      password:12345

 ## Getting Started with the App